AdobeDocs/experience-manager-64.en/help/assets/indesign.md

 ## Configure AEM credentials {#configure-aem-credentials}

-You can change the default administrator credentials (user name and password) for accessing the InDesign server from your AEM instance without breaking the intergration with the InDesign server.
+You can change the default administrator credentials (user name and password) for accessing the InDesign server from your AEM instance without breaking the integration with the Adobe InDesign server.

 1. Go to `/etc/cloudservices/proxy.html`.
 1. In the dialog, specify the new user name and password.